Special effects of Starship Troopers: Design

 The plasma bugs are designed as genetically altered tankers, being slightly larger, greenish-blue with yellow stripes measuring about 85 ft tall, described as the aliens ultimate weapon.
 The creatures produce an explosive liquid via an internal catalytic reaction that is fired from their behinds that can severely damage the spaceships or maneuver asteroids.
 Hayes based their designs on stinkbugs and fireflies, and Tippett identified a similar real-world creature that repels enemies by mixing two fluids internally that is discharged from its anus.
 For the Brain Bug, Verhoeven suggested it resemble a queen termite in appearance.
 Tippett described how Verhoeven thought of the creature as a "Godking, Cthulhu-type thing ... he does the nasty job of sucking people's brains out, so there are some human sacrifices happening."
 The resulting design was "a bit like a pus sack with flesh-colored, undulating sides" resembling intestines.
 The Brain Bug is accompanied by the Chariot Bugs, 4 ft long, cockroach-like creatures designed to act like a mobile carpet supporting the Brain Bug.
 Tippett described as the "comic relief."
-The Arkellian Sand Beetles, dissected in the highschool biology lab scene, were the only bugs not designed by Tippett Studio.
+The Arkellian Sand Beetles, dissected in the high school biology lab scene, were the only bugs not designed by Tippett Studio.
 As these creations were not going to involve CGI, their design fell to special effects company, Amalgamated Dynamics (ADI), who joined the production in September 1995, mainly to create practical bug effects.
 ADI produced a series of sketches based on insects such as sand fleas and scorpions until Verhoeven and ADI creature effects artist Alex Gillis came across the shield bug, which they both liked.